Seteeri/Particle/doc/FAQ.md

 >
 > Surprisingly, no software with all those features exists yet.
 There are some interesting options though...

-**There have been many attempts at visual languages, projectional/structured editors, presentation-based interfaces.
-Why yet another one?**
+**There have been many attempts at projectional/structured editors, presentation-based interfaces.
+Why yet another one?
+Why not use McCLIM?**

 Originally, I started this project in Common Lisp and encountered CLIM, which is a descendant of the Symbolics Genera-based Lisp Machine's Dynamic Windows/Lisp Listener.
 Its central feature is the concept of presentation types, commands and transformers.

+I think one of the issues it failed to become largely popular was, first, it did not appeal to developers outside the Lisp ecosystem as it was an interface manager and not just a toolkit (similar to what Qt has evolved into today), and secondly, it did not interact well with the established paradigms of fixed widgets.
+In some ways it reminds me of a display manager in that similar to the X windowing system, it too provided similar drawing primitives (which are today deprecated in favor of manipulating the buffer directly by toolkits etc.).

 https://www.reddit.com/r/lisp/comments/22lbpe/whatever_became_of_clim/